 - Offer an exceptional foundation for a college education and future career

 - Involve a special sense of community

-Any incoming first-year student interested in FYH visits campus and interviews with a professor.
+Any incoming first-year student interested in FYH submits a writing sample and interviews with a professor.
 The interviews are friendly and relaxed, last about half an hour and involve discussion on what you like to read, write and think about.
 Find out how to apply below.